Tips for Grant Writing Success

 - RSF uses interdisciplinary reviewers – be aware of what other disciplines have to say about your topic or research questions.

-- One LOI should address one project – including multiple projects in one LOI is usually a mistake.
+- One LOI should address one project/experiment – including multiple projects or experiments in one LOI is usually a mistake.

 - RSF seldom funds developmental work (literature reviews, survey development, etc.) through its regular program grants.
 See our Pipeline Grants Competition for eligibility and applications.

 - Preliminary or pilot findings should be included, if available.
 Likewise, power calculations, if relevant.